marekruttner/AiSocialLab/README.md

 **hardware requirements**
 - Minimum for running with minimal lags RTX 3060 with CUDA enabled

-**v1**
+**training on full COCO dataset**
+- uncomment lines from 866 to 900
+- chachage model_dir from data to retinanet in line 907 **v1**
 - Stable
 - Running detections on video stream from camera